 - What people wear

 - What people eat

-- Which languages they speak
+- · Which languages they speak

 - What the customs and traditions are like

 - The leaders of the community and administrative style

 - The landscape of the area

-Lesson Title: Writing Skills Development: Summarising Theme: Writing Lesson Number: L4-L023 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Understand how summaries are scored on the WASSCE English Language Examination.
-Identify the features of a good summary.
-Summarise a text clearly and concisely.
+Lesson Title: Writing Skills Development: Summarising Theme: Writing Lesson Number: L4-L023 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Understand how summaries are scored on the WASSCE English Language Examination.
+2. Identify the features of a good summary.
+3. Summarise a text clearly and concisely.
 Preparation 1.
-Read the term Multipurpose lesson).
-2. Write the summation board (see end Plant' (see end of ary questions on the
+Read the text, 'Grass: A Multipurpose Plant' (see end of lesson).
+2. Write the summary questions on the board (see end of lesson).